approov/quickstart-swift-vapor-token-check/EXAMPLES.md

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your backend services originate from trusted versions of your mobile apps, and here you can find the Hello servers examples that are the base for the Approov [quickstarts](/docs) for Swift Vapor framework.

-For more information about how Approov works and why you should use it you can read the [README](/README.md) at the root of this repo.
+For more information about how Approov works and why you should use it you can read the [Approov Overview](/OVERVIEW.md) at the root of this repo.

 If you are looking for the Approov quickstarts to integrate Approov in your Swift Vapor API server then you can find them [here](/docs).